adobe/xdm/CONTRIBUTING.md

 ### Contributor License Agreement

 All third-party contributions to this project must be accompanied by a signed contributor license.
 This gives Adobe permission to redistribute your contributions as part of the project.
-Sign our CLA at [http://opensource.adobe.com/cla.html](http://opensource.adobe.com/cla.html).
-You only need to submit an Adobe CLA one time, so if you have submitted one
+[Sign our CLA ](http://opensource.adobe.com/cla.html)!
+You only need to submit an [Adobe CLA](http://opensource.adobe.com/cla.html) one time.

 ### License Inclusion